-Session Two: Student Research Backgrou Background In this session, students continue working with Educational Technology Standard 1.3.2 as they identify sources and select information that relates directly to the student task.
-They also engage with Social Studies Standards 5.2.2 and 5.4.2 in their efforts to find main ideas and document sources.
+Session n Two: Student Research Backgrou and In this session, students continue working with Educational Technology Standard 1.3.2 as they identify sources and select information that relates directly to the student task.
+They also engage with Social Studies Standard 5.4.2 in their effort to document sources.
 The abilities of fourth grade students to locate resources (GLE 3.1.1/CCSS R17) and select main ideas to use with graphic organizers (GLE 2.1.3/ CCSS R12, L2) are also part of Washington's reading standards.
-Teachers should consider introducing new vocabulary-cite, digital source, and URL.
-Teachers should encourage the use of online translation tools and search engines in languages other than English for ELL students.
+Teachers sl hould consider introducing new vocabulary-cite, digital source, and URL. hould encourage the use of online translation tools and search engines in languages other than ELL students.
 Original te xt from the Social Studies assessment is in bold . ľ Common Core State Standards Inquiry Be sure that the resources you select for student use are accessible for students.
 If a Web site is blocked, contact your district's technology department or select a different resource.
-D Optional State of the Law 1 2 0 4 1 Prep Review video resources for selected Web 2.0 tools.
-Computers or devices for student use Review Intellectual Property, Reading Strategies for Online Text and Graphics, and Conduct Research lesson plans on the Resources page for opportunities to pre-teach, re-teach, or extend learning. ☐ Computer connected to LCD projector Tool for recording information or Research Log Digital sources for students to use, for example, selected search engines or Web sites, podcasts, collections, video clips.
+D Optional Prep □ Review video resources for selected Web 2.0 tools. □ Computers or devices for student use Review Intellectual Property, Reading Strategies for Online Text and Graphics, and Conduct Research lesson plans on the Resources page for opportunities to pre-teach, re-teach, or extend learning.
+Computer connected to LCD projector ☐ Tool for recording information or Research Log ☐ Digital sources for students to use, for example, selected search engines or Web sites, podcasts, collections, video clips.
 (Be sure that the Web site(s) you want to use will be accessible for students.
 If blocked, contact your district's technology department or select other sources.)
-Materials ☐ Internet access ☐ Computers or devices for student use Optional ☐ Document camera ☐ Interactive whiteboard
+Materials ☐ Internet access ☐ Computers or devices for student use Optional □ Document camera ☐ Interactive whiteboard